hopeit-git/hopeit.engine/engine/README.md

 ### Engine development README

 #### Install locally for apps or plugins development:
-- Install python 3.8 recommended (you can use 3.7 to 3.9)
+- Install Python 3.8, recommended (you can use 3.7 to 3.9)
 - Create and activate a virtual environment (recommended)
 - Run from hopeit.engine project root
 ```